-September 7, 1947 - H. Clay Earles opens Martinsville Speedway as a dirt track with 750 seats and a paid crowd of 6,013.
-Red Byron wins the 50-lap feature for "Modified Stock Cars" and earns $500 out of a $2,000 purse.
+September 7, 1947 - H. Clay Earles opened the Martinsville Speedway as a dirt track with 750 seats and a paid crowd of 6,013.
+Red Byron won the 50-lap feature for "Modified Stock Cars" and earned $500 out of a $2,000 purse.

 Richard Petty with Mr. Clay Earles in Victory Lane

-1952 - First race broadcast from the speedway on October 19, 1952 and almost was the first stock car event to be aired.
-"I think Darlington beat us by about five weeks," said Hal Hamrick, who talked Earles and Bill France into letting him try the innovation despite the fact they feared it might decrease the attendance.
+1952 - The first race broadcast from Martinsville Speedway hit the airwaves on October 19, 1952 and was almost the first stock car event to be aired.
+"I think Darlington beat us by about five weeks," said Hal Hamrick, who talked Earles and Bill France into letting him try the innovation, despite the fact they feared it might decrease the attendance.
 "But we had a bigger network.
 They had five stations and we had seven."
 Hamrick broadcasted while sitting atop a concession stand on Pepsi-Cola crates.

 Richard and Lee Petty wreck 1957

-1973 - Hollywood comes to the track, filming the climactic race of a film at the speedway, using live action scenes from the Old Dominion 500 on September 30, 1973, won by Richard Petty in a Dodge.
+1973 - Hollywood came to the track!
+The climactic race of "The Last American Hero" was filmed at the speedway, using live action scenes from the Old Dominion 500 on September 30, 1973, won by Richard Petty in a Dodge.
 "The Last American Hero," and was based on the life of Junior Johnson and included staged action during the month of October starring Jeff Bridges.

-1988 - First live telecast from the speedway.
+1988 - The first live telecast was broadcasted from the speedway.
 The 1988 Goody's 500, on September 25, 1988, was shown on ESPN.
 Race fans cheered on as the race was won by Darrell Waltrip in a Chevrolet.
 On June 1, 1988, W. Clay Campbell was named president of Martinsville Speedway with H. Clay Earles becoming chairman of the board and chief executive officer.
 Additional seats were constructed.

-1995 - Built access road to U.S. 220/58 bypass was constructed, as well as acceleration lanes from pits and concession stands.
+1995 - An access road to the U.S. 220/58 bypass was constructed, as well as acceleration lanes from the pits and concession stands.

 2010 - An additional exit for spectators was constructed to reduce wait time as vehicles exit the property.
 Construction began on new, updated restrooms and concession stands to enhance the fan experience.